bwu1/blockchain-developer-bootcamp-final-project/README.md

 - Donation transaction is recorded on the blockchain with adequate information for tax reporting purposes
 - Charity can withdraw accumulated donations into their wallets

+Directory & File Location:
+- Smart contracts, React components, and contract ABIs are all located inside the "src" folder
+- There is extraneous code inside the project because I was working on this project before Consensys

 To get started:

 - Clone the Repo
- - Run npm install to install the node module dependencies
+- Execute "npm install" to install the node module dependencies
+- Execute "npm run start" to load up the project locally on locahost:3000

+ Public Ethereum account for the NFT certification: 0x69399F75290e247F5039c6a8F3383FF855A0cd4e

  P.S.
-I was working on this project on my own to learned Solidity before I started the Consensys course, so it may look more polished/finished than the other projects that people submit
+I was working on this project on my own to learned Solidity before I started the Consensys course, so thats why the UI is a bit more polished/finished than normal